-As we travel deeper into the twenty-first century, it is becoming increasingly clear the late-modernity is re-defining its take on games and play.
-Following what has been termed a general ludification; or playification; of society, corporations are beginning to see games and play as resources rather than as a wasteful practice.
+As we travel deeper into the twenty-first century, it is becoming increasingly clear the late modernity is re defining its take on games and play.
+Following what has been termed a general ludification or playification of society, corporations are beginning to see games and play as resources rather than as a wasteful practice.
 We are witnessing the emergence of the practice of gamificiation with the intention of mobilizing play’s motivational power for capitalist production.
-This book outlines both the essential "how tos" and also critically explores its links to diverse strands of organization theory such as institutionalism, business ethics, critical theory and organizational behavior.
+This book outlines both the essential "how tos" and also critically explores their links to diverse strands of organization theory such as institutionalism, business ethics, critical theory and organizational behavior.
 Gamification research has been mostly conducted within disciplines such as information studies, game studies and information systems science.
-This is a paradoxical state-of-affairs; whilst gamification aims at being a transformative intervention in work processes and practices and is being deployed as such by practitioners.
+This is a paradoxical state of affairs; whilst gamification aims at being a transformative intervention in work processes and practices and is being deployed as such by practitioners.

 Table of Contents

 3. Game Design Elements: Understanding the Bricks and Mortar of Gamification

 Harald Warmelink, Jan Van Elderen and Igor Mayer